MiRitter87/trading-cockpit-backend/README.md

 # trading-cockpit-backend
 Backend of the Trading Cockpit application.
+The user interface for this application is provided by the [Trading Cockpit Frontend](https://github.com/MiRitter87/trading-cockpit-frontend).

 ## Features
 The backend provides WebServices to create, read, update and delete the following business objects.